MallaharS/AIrQualityExample/README.md

 ## A note on the data

 OpenAQ returns each station's *most recent* reading, and some stations report more frequently than others — so the readings are not all from the same moment in time.
 This is a snapshot comparison of each station's latest available value, not a synchronized measurement.
 A natural next step would be to pull a fixed historical time window per station for a true like-for-like comparison.

-## Skills demonstrated

-REST API integration with authentication, joining nested JSON responses, data cleaning and handling of missing/uneven data with Pandas, and data visualization with contextual reference lines.